truongsonghiep/journey-to-the-west/chapter-055.md

 It rang like a bell in a strong gust of wind.
 Kingfisher fans parted and Orionis came
 As celestial fragrance the courtyard filled.

-Those soldiers walking in front saw Pilgrim standing outside the Luminescent Palace, and they turned quickly to report:
+Those soldiers walking in front saw Pilgrim standing outside the Luminescent Palace, and they turned quickly to report: *"My lord, the Great Sage Sun is here."*

-“My lord, the Great Sage Sun is here."* Stopping his cloud and straightening his court attire, the god ordered the soldiers to stand on both sides in two rows while he went forward to salute his visitor, saying, *"Why has the Great Sage come here?"*
+Stopping his cloud and straightening his court attire, the god ordered the soldiers to stand on both sides in two rows while he went forward to salute his visitor, saying, *"Why has the Great Sage come here?"*

-“I have come here,"* replied Pilgrim, *"especially to ask you to save my master from an ordeal."*
+*"I have come here,"* replied Pilgrim, *"especially to ask you to save my master from an ordeal."*

-“Which ordeal,"* asked the god, *"and where?"*
+*"Which ordeal,"* asked the god, *"and where?"*

-“In the Cave of the Lute at the Toxic Foe Mountain,"* Pilgrim answered, *"which is located in the State of Western Liang."*
+*"In the Cave of the Lute at the Toxic Foe Mountain,"* Pilgrim answered, *"which is located in the State of Western Liang."*

-“What sort of monster is there in the cave,"* asked the god again, *"that has made it necessary for you to call on this humble deity?"* Pilgrim said, *"Just now the Bodhisattva Guanyin, in her epiphany, revealed to us that it was a scorpion spirit.
+*"What sort of monster is there in the cave,"* asked the god again, *"that has made it necessary for you to call on this humble deity?"* Pilgrim said, *"Just now the Bodhisattva Guanyin, in her epiphany, revealed to us that it was a scorpion spirit.
 She told us further that only you, sir, could overcome it.
 That is why I have come to call on you."*

-“I should first go back and report to the Jade Emperor,"* said the god, *"but the Great Sage is already here, and you have, moreover, the Bodhisattva's recommendation.
+*"I should first go back and report to the Jade Emperor,"* said the god, *"but the Great Sage is already here, and you have, moreover, the Bodhisattva's recommendation.
 Since I don't want to cause you delay, I dare not ask you for tea.
-I shall go with you to subdue the monster-spirit first before I report to the throne."* When the Great Sage heard this, he at once went out of the East Heaven Gate with the god and sped to the State of Western Liang.
+I shall go with you to subdue the monster-spirit first before I report to the throne."*

+When the Great Sage heard this, he at once went out of the East Heaven Gate with the god and sped to the State of Western Liang.
 Seeing the mountain ahead, Pilgrim pointed at it and said, *"This is it."*

 The god lowered his cloud and walked with Pilgrim up to the stone screen beneath the mountain slope.
 When Sha Monk saw them, he said, *"Second Elder Brother, please rise.
 Big Brother has brought back the star god."*

 His lips still pouting, Idiot said, *"Pardon!
 Pardon!
-I‟m ill, and I cannot salute you."*
+I'm ill, and I cannot salute you."*

-“You are a man who practices self-cultivation,"* said the star god. *"What kind of sickness do you have?"*
+*"You are a man who practices self-cultivation,"* said the star god. *"What kind of sickness do you have?"*

-“Earlier in the morning,"* replied Eight Rules, *"we fought with the monsterspirit, who gave me a stab on my lip.
+*"Earlier in the morning,"* replied Eight Rules, *"we fought with the monsterspirit, who gave me a stab on my lip.
 It still hurts."*

 The star god said, *"Come up here, and I'll cure it for you."*

 Taking his hand away from his snout, Idiot said, *"I beg you to cure it, and I'll thank you most heartily."*